xzc-lyf/DecisionTree/README.md

 1. remove all the records containing '?'
 2. remove the attribute "native-country"
 3. Convert '<=50K' to 1, and '>50K' to -1
-rounding-off column fnlwgt and column capital gain to simplify these contiunous data

 ### Input
 `adult.data`: